haleyhilton/ReadME-Generator/ReadMe.md

   npm i
   <a name="Usage"></a>
   ## Usage Information
-  Use node index.js and follow the prompts to generate the readme
+  Use node index.js and follow the prompts to generate the ReadMe
   <a name="Contribution-Guidelines"></a>
   ## Contribution Guidelines
-  N/A Have fun :)
+  N/A Have Fun :)
   <a name="Screenshots"></a>
   ## Screenshots (if applicable)
   <a name="Questions"></a>